dappforce/subsocial-docs/docs/develop/how-to-guides/posts/FetchPosts.md

 title: Fetch Posts
 displayed_sidebar: developSidebar
 ---
-**This section covers how to fetch posts from Subsocial blockchain.**
+**This section covers how to fetch posts from the Subsocial blockchain.**

 ## Find and load a single post